 Buy it from Eat17

-You can buy our bake-at-home packs from Eat17 Walthamstow.
+We're glad to announce that you can now buy our bake-at-home packs from Eat17 Walthamstow.

 It’s pronounced pown-deh-kay-zho.